Math-R/pulv-film-api/README.md

 # 🎬 Welcome to FakeFlixAPI !

-This is a student project to test creation of a REST API in JS with express and knex.
-This is an API from a fake Netflix witch return movies, series, episodes and genres in JSON
+This is a student project to test the creation of a REST API in JS with express and knex.
+This is an API of a fake Netflix that returns movies, series, episodes and genres in JSON

 > **Base API url :** localhost:3000/api